United States Pirate Party: Ideology

 Factions within the Pirate Party include left-libertarians, classical liberals, anarchists, progressives, and radical centrists.
 Many Pirates explicitly decline to identify with any particular political ideology or philosophy.
-They are driven to "do what works" rather than being driven by a particular ideology.
+These more ideologically unaffiliated members of the party have expressed their concerns to instead "do what works" rather than be driven by a particular ideology.

 The Pirate Party's platform originally centered on issues of copyright.
 "Like its international counterparts, the USPP's main practical concerns are digital intellectual property and privacy laws—specifically, the abolition of a 1998 digital U.S. copyright law, the reduction of copyrights to 14 years (from 95 years after publication, or 70 years after the author's death), and the expiration of patents that don't result in significant progress within four years (as opposed to 20 years)."

 In 2012, the party began an expansion of its platform, inspired by the Pirate Wheel.
 The party emphasizes the cultural values of the hacker ethic, open source and free culture, strong protection of individual civil liberties, government transparency, participatory governance, and evidence-based policy.
-It solidified these tenets by publishing a series of essays in January 2012 where it voiced its values using quotations from historical figures, including Benjamin Franklin ("They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety"), Mark Twain ("Only one thing is impossible for God: to find any sense in any copyright law on the planet"), Albert Camus ("The only way to deal with an un-free world is to become so absolutely free that your very existence is an act of rebellion") and Thomas Jefferson ("Timid men prefer the calm of despotism to the tempestuous sea of liberty.") in order to highlight the timelessness, urgency, and consensual agreement on its positions related to free culture.
+It solidified these tenets by publishing a series of essays in January 2012 where it voiced its values using quotations from historical figures, including Benjamin Franklin ("They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety"), Mark Twain ("Only one thing is impossible for God: to find any sense in any copyright law on the planet"), Albert Camus ("The only way to deal with an un-free world is to become so absolutely free that your very existence is an act of rebellion") and Thomas Jefferson ("Timid men prefer the calm of despotism to the tempestuous sea of liberty") in order to highlight the timelessness, urgency, and consensual agreement on its positions related to free culture.

 PNC

 Captain

 Before 2012, the chairman of the party was elected every July by a membership vote, as established in the party constitution.
-After the 2012 formation of the PNC, the role's name was changed to Captain.
+After the 2012 formation of the PNC, the role's name was changed to captain.
+As of July 5th, 2025, there is also a Captain for the youth wing, Young Pirates USA (YPUSA).